elkorn/afronski.github.io/_posts/2013-10-18-chef-solo-dna-mutation.md

 You have got two options how to enable verbose mode for *chef-solo*.

-First, you can login into a created virtual machine via *SSH* and invoke the *magic command* in a certain directory:
+First, you can *`SSH`* into a created virtual machine and invoke the *magic command* in a certain directory:

 {% highlight bash %}
 ~ $ vagrant ssh